 Your images affect your SEO, whether you optimize them or not.

 Google and other search engines interpret user engagement as an indication of page value.
 If users love your pages, search engines are likely to as well.
 Using images that enhance user experience is always a good idea.
-It only makes sense that images would affect SEO.
+So it only makes sense that images would affect SEO.

 For humans, it’s usually about emotion.
 But for Googlebot, it’s about data.